 - Don’t overprotect yourself/take out more cover than you need

-- Compare multiple quotes yourself or use a broker, as quotes can vary.
+- Compare quotes or ask a broker to do it on your behalf, as quotes can vary.

 Life insurance for parents in summary: